chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_by_use_cases.md

 # Easy Useful Use Cases: Relations on Types

-One easy but very useful use of *GADTs* is expressing relations about types such that:
+One easy but very useful benefit of *GADTs* is expressing relations about types such that:

 - Is type `A` equal to type `B`?
 - Is type `A` a sub-type of `B`?

+Note that, by definition, a type `A` is always considered a sub-type of itself (i.e. `A <: A`), very much like an integer `x` is also considered lesser-than-or-equal to itself `x ≤ x`.

 ## Use Case: Witnessing Type Equality